Deep-Symmetry/afterglow/README.md

 > once there were were no active effects, all the DMX values would
 > settle back at zero and stay there until you stopped the show.

+## Troubleshooting

+When afterglow has important events to report, or encounters problems, it writes log entries.
+In its default configuration, it tries to write to a `logs` directory located in the current working directory from which it was run.
+If that directory does not exist, and you have not explicitly configured a path to a log file, it assumes you are not interested in the logs, and silently suppresses them.
+So if things are not going right, the first step is to enable logging.
+You can either do this by creating a `logs` folder for Afterglow to use, or by running it with the `-l` command-line argument to set an explicit log file path, as described in the [Usage](#usage) section above.
+If you do that, afterglow will create any missing directories in the log file path, and fail with a clear error message if it is unable to log to the place you asked it to.

+The Open Lighting Architecture's
+[web interface](http://localhost:9090/new/#/), which you can find on port 9090 of the machine running afterglow-max if you installed it in the normal way, can be useful in troubleshooting as well.
+You can see if the universes that afterglow is expecting to interact with actually exist, are configured to talk to the lighting interfaces you expect, and are sending DMX channel values that seem reasonable.

 ## Bugs

 Although there are none known as of the time of this release, I am